Nototodarus sloanii: Lifecycle

 The peak spawning season for N. sloanii is from September to March.
 However, spawning occurs throughout the year for this species.
-N. sloanii reproduce sexually; they have a mating ritual that can be behavioral, physical, and morphological.
+The squids reproduce sexually; they have a mating ritual that can be behavioral, physical, and morphological.
 During this process, the male hold the female and insert their hectocotylus into the females' mantle cavity: this is also where the fertilization of the egg occurs.
 Spermatophores are usually found in the buccal cavities of the females, but sometimes the females are found with spermatophores affixed to the head, arms, or dorsal mantle.
 The male and female adults die shortly after spawning.
-Embryos hatch at a planktonic stage until they grow into benthic adults that live for just over a year, and due to its high growth rate, it reaches maturity at around 200 days.
+Embryos hatch at a planktonic stage until they grow into benthic adults that live for just over a year, and due to a high growth rate, they reach maturity at around 200 days.
 The arrow squid has a short lifespan, rapid growth and development, and ability to have their appearance molded.
 Their population is made up of new individuals each year.

 At the cellular level of the arrow squid, growth occurs over their entire lifespan by excessive growth and abnormal increase in the number of cells.
 Arrow squids have exceptionally high growth efficiency, with a protein-based metabolism that rapidly converts energy into growth.
 They store very little if any of their food energy.
 The metabolic and growth rates of squid are very high in fact they may be as high as some mammals.

-N. sloanii displays high intraspecific variability in areas such as egg size and rates of embryonic development, hatchling size, growth, age and size at maturity.
+Nototodarus sloanii displays high intraspecific variability in areas such as egg size and rates of embryonic development, hatchling size, growth, age and size at maturity.
 Their changing appearances along with their short lifespan and rapid growth rates allows the squid to be extremely responsive to changing environmental conditions.
 They are also able to move over considerable distances leading to them having unpredictable and complex patterns of distribution.